 1 tsp vanilla extract

 4 tbsp strawberry jelly

 The Matcha Shortbread

-- Preheat oven to 325°F and line a 9 x 9 inch baking pan with parchment paper in a sling style for easy removal.
+Preheat the oven to 325°F and line a 9 x 9-inch baking pan with parchment paper in a sling style for easy removal.

 The Strawberry Panna Cotta

-If you recreate this recipe, tag us on Instagram at @senbirdtea or #senbirdtea!
-We’d love to see your creation.
+Did you make this recipe?
+Snap a pic and tag us on Instagram at @senbirdtea or #senbirdtea.
+We’d love to see your creation!